About Dr Matt Marino

 Originally from the Gold Coast, I studied Biomedical Science before earning a scholarship to study a Bachelor of Medicine and Surgery, graduating with First Class Honours.
 I began surgical training in Queensland and later moved to Melbourne, completing my general surgery training at the Austin Hospital with rotations across Melbourne, rural Victoria, and Hobart.

 As a member of the community myself, I am deeply passionate about LGBTQIA+ health.
 I was proud to establish Pride in Medicine and serve as its first president, a group dedicated to advocacy for both doctors and patients.
-To ensure comprehensive care, I trained in minimally invasive techniques for common anal conditions, aiming to reduce scarring and enhance both function and aesthetic outcomes.
-Recognising the scarcity of research in this area, I focus a significant portion of my primary research on it, having published and presented at international conferences.
+To ensure comprehensive care, I trained in minimally invasive techniques for common anal conditions, aiming to minimise scarring and consider both function and aesthetic outcomes.
+Recognising the lack of research in this area, I focus a significant portion of my primary research on it, having published and presented at international conferences.
 I review articles related to the effects of colorectal surgery on LGBTQIA+ people for the prestigious journal, Colorectal Disease.

 Throughout my career, I have worked in rural communities across Australia and remain committed to delivering high-quality healthcare to underserved populations.
 I hold public appointments at Horsham Hospital, Grampians Health, and I practice at Austin Hospital in Melbourne.
 Privately, I operate at Epworth and Northern Private Hospitals.